bupthpc/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/README.md

 # Versal Custom Platform Creation Tutorial

-***Version: 2024.1***
+***Version: 2024.2***

-In this module, we treat the VCK190 board as if it were a custom solution tailored to our customer's specific needs.
-Our approach involves leveraging the AMD Versal™ Adaptive SoC Extensible Part Support Example Design and harnessing the power of a pre-built Linux common image, along with the createdts command, to generate essential software components.
-These components are then used to construct a dedicated embedded Versal acceleration platform designed exclusively for our customer's board.
-As the final step, you will run several applications to test this platform.
-If you merely create a platform to validate your kernels, then the [Vitis Platform Quick Start](https://docs.amd.com/r/en-US/Vitis-Tutorials-Getting-Started/Vitis-Platform) would be a quick choice for you.
+In this module, we treat the VCK190 board as a customized solution tailored to our customer's specific needs.
+We leverage the AMD Versal™ Adaptive SoC Extensible Part Support Example Design, a pre-built Linux common image, and the Device Tree Blob generated during the platform creation process to produce essential software components.
+These components form the foundation of a dedicated embedded Versal acceleration platform tailored for the customer’s board.
+Finally, you will test this platform by running several applications.

+If your goal is simply to create a platform for kernel validation, then the [Vitis Platform Quick Start](https://docs.amd.com/r/en-US/Vitis-Tutorials-Getting-Started/Vitis-Platform) offers a streamlined approach.

 For your reference, the overall structure of this example system closely resembles the following: